Getting Married in Japan: Easy Guide + Checklist

 You don't need a registered professional translator to translate these documents; as long as names and places are translated and written in katakana, you're good to go.

-Depending on your municipal office, additional documentation may be needed.
+Additional documentation may be needed depending on your municipal office.
 Always check with your local city office before submitting the necessary paperwork.

 Japan's Ministry of Justice site answers frequently asked questions related to getting married in Japan as a foreigner.